What are Bail Bonds and how they are

 Bail Bonds are also called Surety bonds.
 They are the most popular form of bail.
 If the individual does not have enough cash to post bail, they can use a bail bond company.
 The bond company pays the bail bond for the individual and charges a percent of the bond as a fee.
 The bail bond company will get the bond back When the individual shows up for court and the case is discharged.

-To secure the bail money, the bond company will make sure the individual has a co-signer who is capable of paying back the bail money if the individual dose not show for court.
+To secure the bail money, the bond company will make sure the individual has a co-signer who is able locate the defendant or is capable of paying back the bail money if the individual dose not show for court.
 The co-signer is usually a friend or family member.
 The co-signer agrees to the terms and is responsible for the full amount if the individual doesn’t show up to court.
 Thank You!
 Engel Bail Bonds.
 407-339-0688

 We service all of Seminole, Brevard, Volusia, Orange and Osceola Counties.